getzola/zola/docs/content/documentation/content/multilingual.md

 ]
 ```

+If you want to use per-language taxonomies, ensure you set the `lang` field in their
+configuration.

 ## Content
 Once the languages are added in, you can start to translate your content.
 Zola
 uses the filename to detect the language: